-Declared by Mike Ryan of Uproxx as "having the best smile that's ever been on television in the history of the medium," 2021 Emmy® Nominee Jeremy Katz is the President of The Katz Company (TKC), a full service personal talent management company representing artists in all areas of the entertainment industry.
+Declared by Mike Ryan of Uproxx as "having the best smile that's ever been on television in the history of the medium," Two time Emmy® Nominee Jeremy Katz is the President of The Katz Company (TKC), a full service personal talent management company representing artists in all areas of the entertainment industry.

-He has also executive produced A&E's "Lachey's: Raising The Bar," an episode of Netflix’s “Tiffany Haddish Presents: They Ready," & produced PBS' "First You Dream" now available on Amazon Prime.
+Katz also executive produced A&E's "Lachey's: Raising The Bar," an episode of Netflix’s “Tiffany Haddish Presents: They Ready," & produced PBS' "First You Dream" now available on Amazon Prime.
 He is the Executive Producer of “The Lesbian Bar Project,” as well as two online travel series hosted by Ravi Roth.
-In 2016 and 2017, he and was the Creative & Talent Consultant for the Obie Awards.
+In 2016 and 2017, Katz was the Creative & Talent Consultant for the Obie Awards.

-Prior to founding The Katz Company in 2007, Jeremy Katz was an agent in the Talent and Theater Departments at the William Morris Agency, where he spent over 9 years.
+Prior to founding The Katz Company in 2007, Katz was an agent in the Talent and Theater Departments at the William Morris Agency, where he spent over 9 years.